kartonfarkas/api_docs/source/suite/emails/email_categories.rst

 Querying Email Campaign Categories
 ==================================

-Returns the list of the email campaign categories which can be used in email creation.
-The list is sorted alphabetically by category name.
+Returns the list of the available email campaign categories which can be used in email creation.
+The list is alphabetised by category name.

 Endpoint
 --------